 The detailed combined financial data below includes the audited financial data for the University of Antelope Valley (UAV).
 This company is deemed a significant acquisition, and so its audited financial data is being presented here separately.

-This following set of tables is for the detailed financial data for the years ended December 31, 2019 and 2018.
+This following set of tables is for the detailed financial data for the years ended December 31, 2020 and 2019, reported under US GAAP.

 University of Antelope Valley